EPS College Counseling Program

 - Each student’s Process Coach will help guide the process of visits according to family preferences, schedule, etc.

 - About 80% of the schools to which our students apply accept the Common Application.
-The number of schools using the Common Application grows every year.

 - Schools that do not accept the Common App or Coalition App (see below) have their own online application systems or, in a few cases, demand paper submissions.
 Generally, these are larger state colleges and universities.